CogStack/CogStack-NiFi/services/README.md

 # General info
 This directory contains configuration files and resources for services used in the example deployment.
-Some of these services are used by NiFi when executing the flow.
+Many of these services are used by Apache NiFi when executing the flow.
+Please see [example deployment](../deploy/README.md) for more details.

+# Available services
 The available services are:
-- `elasticsearch-1` - a single-node [Amazon OpenDistro](https://opendistro.github.io/for-elasticsearch/) ElasticSearch cluster,
+- Elasticsearch - a single-node [Amazon OpenDistro](https://opendistro.github.io/for-elasticsearch/) ElasticSearch cluster,
 - `kibana` - the [Amazon OpenDistro](https://opendistro.github.io/for-elasticsearch/) version of Kibana user-interface,
 - `tika-service` - [Apache Tika](https://tika.apache.org/) running as a web service exposing REST API (see: [tika-service repository](https://github.com/CogStack/tika-service)),
 - `nlp-medcat-medmen` - [MEDCAT](https://github.com/CogStack/MedCAT) NLP application running as a web serviuce exposing REST API,
+- `medcat-trainer-ui` - [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer) web application used for training and refining MedCAT NLP models,
+- `medcat-trainer-nginx` - a NGINX reverse-proxy for MedCAT Trainer,
 - `nlp-gate-bioyodie` - the [Bio-Yodie](https://github.com/GateNLP/Bio-YODIE) NLP application running as a web service exposing a REST API,
 - `samples-db` - a PostgreSQL database with sample data to play with,
+- `jupyter-hub` - a single instance of [Jupyter Hub](https://jupyter.org/hub) for serving Jupyter Notebooks for interacting with the data,
 - `nginx` - a reverse proxy for securing the access to used services (at the moment, not used).

-Please note thst some alternative pipeline engines have been provided `aux-pipelines/` directory, however, these are only for general testing purposes.
+**IMPORTANT**

-**IMPORTANT: Please note that some of the necessary configuration parameters, variables and paths are also defined in the `docker-compose.yml` file in the main distribution directory.
+Please note that some of the necessary configuration parameters, variables and paths are also defined in the `services.yml` file in the `deploy` directory.
 This file also defines which ports will be mapped from containers to the host and exposed.**

-# Available services

 ## ElasticSearch + Kibana
 In this example deployment we use the [OpenDistro for ElasticSearch and Kibana](https://opendistro.github.io/for-elasticsearch/) version.
 The configuration files for ElasticSearch and Kibana are provided in `elasticsearch/config/` and `kibana/config/` directories respectively.